dm18/xled-docs/docs/protocol_details.rst

 3. application sends second file to endpoint 1 over HTTP
 4. server returns sha1sum of received file
 5. application calls update API with sha1sum of each stages.

+Firmware can be upgraded over the network.
+I have actually used strings from the firmware to find secret keys, encryption algorithms and some API calls that I haven't seen on the network.
+It consists of two files.
+First image format is according to https://github.com/espressif/esptool in version: 1.

 8 LED effect operating modes